 A lot of our valuation work is done for the purpose of internal share transfers of private businesses, or buy-sell transactions.
 In doing this work, we often see that owners have overlooked or neglected to keep important documents up to date.
 One such document is the buy-sell agreement, which articulates important legal, tax, valuation and financing issues that are important to ensuring smooth share transfers and business continuity.

-I recently evaluated a holding company with a fair market value of approximately $40 million dollars.
+We recently evaluated a holding company with a fair market value of approximately $40 million dollars.
 Two shareholders each owned a 50% interest in the company, a C Corporation, and one wanted to sell their stake to the other.
 The client said during our initial conversations that there was no buy-sell agreement in place, so we proceeded with developing a Fair Market Value opinion of a 50% interest.
-Just to be safe I requested a copy of “any agreements governing or restricting the sale of shares”, as I always do.
+Just to be safe we requested a copy of “any agreements governing or restricting the sale of shares”.

 Guess what?
-Just as I was wrapping up the valuation, the client came across a type-written copy of the corporate buy-sell agreement executed in 1982.
+Just as we were wrapping up the valuation, the client came across a type-written copy of the corporate buy-sell agreement executed in 1982.
 The owners and officers had been unaware of its existence.
 Hence, it hadn’t been updated and they certainly weren’t aware of its terms and provisions.
-As I reviewed the agreement, I found that it prescribed that any transfer of company shares would be at book value.
+As we reviewed the agreement, we found that it prescribed that any transfer of company shares would be at book value.
 In this case, book value was less than $1 million dollars.

-For my client, this was a nightmare waiting to happen.
-In my case, imagine what would have happened had my clients not had a great relationship — the seller could have received less than $1 million for a $40-million-dollar asset!
+For our client, this was a nightmare waiting to happen.
+Imagine what would have happened had our clients not had a great relationship — the seller could have received less than $1 million for a $40-million-dollar asset!
 Fortunately, the owners were committed to a fair deal and they agreed to set aside the buy-sell agreement.

 To assure that your company shares will transfer for an appropriate price when your buy-sell agreement is triggered or to put a buy-sell agreement in place, contact a business appraiser who is experienced in valuing company shares for buy-sell transactions.
-When you bring in a seasoned business valuation expert early on to interpret the pricing mechanism and other terms of your existing buy-sell agreement, they can recommend changes that will ensure that the agreement operates as the shareholders intended.
+When you bring in a seasoned business valuation expert early on to interpret the pricing mechanism and other terms of your existing buy-sell agreement, they can recommend changes that will ensure that the agreement will operate the way the shareholders intend.
 And the sooner the better.
-It’s an easy discussion while the shareholders interests are still aligned.
-Later on, when shareholders becomes buyers and sellers, their interests diverge and making any changes to these agreements become far more difficult in most cases.
+It’s an easy discussion while all shareholders interests are aligned.
+Later on, as shareholders becomes buyers and sellers, their interests diverge and in most cases making changes to these agreements become far more difficult.

-For further information on buy-sell agreement business valuation or to discuss a current need, please contact Jerry Matecun, CBA, at email@example.com, or call (949) 287-8397.
+For further information on buy-sell agreement business valuation or to discuss a potential need, confidentially, please one of our senior business appraisers.